Rod licenses *all members need a current EA rod license to fish

 These are available for the "Park" stretch (see downloadable map) from Durham County Council on the Park side of the river only, from the Cong Burn upstream to Crichton Avenue for £3.60 per day and must be purchased in advance.
 Please follow this web link for more information : purchase a day ticket.

-Further information and other member benefits such as exchange tickets are advised in the club rule book.
+Further information and other member benefits such as exchange permits are advised in the club rule book.

 Other club matters